nih-cfde/the-fair-cookbook/content/recipes/Discoverability/C2M2-L1-description.md

 ## Objectives

-This is a conceptual and narrative description of the Level 1 crosscut metadata model (C2M2).
+This is a conceptual and narrative description of the Level 1 Crosscut Metadata Model (C2M2).
 It covers the things (proper nouns) in the Level 1 C2M2 and their relationships, and describes the tables used to represent them.
 The last section covers the internal controlled vocabularies used for